ClojureBridge/organizing/Workshop-tasks.md

 * If the hosting venue or sponsor is giving a pitch or demo, confirm the time limit before hand and hold them to it.
 * It's also a great time to announce proper recycling/composting/landfilling procedures, where the water fountain is, and where the bathrooms are.

-> To Do: More presentation tips?

 ### <a name="remixlevels"/> Figure out who really showed up; match students & teachers accordingly
 * One good workflow is to meet with the teachers elsewhere in the space while the opening presentation is happening.
 You can confirm who is TAing and who is teaching, and any class level preferences.
 If you haven't already assigned classrooms, this is a good time to send the teacher/TA teams out to claim spaces.
-You can modify the class names in the Bridge Troll arrangement tool to display class locations and/or levels.
 * There are a lot of different ways to get students into their small groups.
 Two strategies are outlined in great detail in the [[class level grouping guide|Class level grouping guide]].

 ### <a name="timekeeper"/> Keep time: remind/make all groups take breaks, eat lunch